Trijal-Bhardwaj/ai-assistant-bot/README.md

 - Database connection strings
 - API keys
 - Bot configuration
+- NPM tokens (if using private packages)

 ### Repository Security
 - ✅ `.env` file is ignored by Git
+- ✅ `.npmrc` file is ignored by Git
 - ✅ `.env.example` contains only placeholder values
+- ✅ `.npmrc.example` contains only placeholder values
 - ✅ No sensitive data in code files
 - ✅ Private repository recommended